Review: Taste-test the best of the region on a Yarra Valley wine, beer, cider and chocolate tour from Melbourne

 We start with a quick tour of the strawberry and capsicum fields on the estate, before enjoying generous tasting platters of local specialties, including cheeses, chutneys, biscuits and fruits.
 That’s topped off with a strawberry liqueur tasting.
 Given we all signed up for a wine tour, there are no complaints from the group about it being too early for a tipple!

 Sporting a warm glow, we depart for our next destination — Napoleone Brewery & Ciderhouse.
 Set amongst orchards the family have been tending for years, this brewhouse, restaurant and accommodation facility occupies one of the most picturesque settings in the Yarra Valley.
 Napoleone craft their own beer — ranging from lighter IPAs to heavier pump-house ales.
 There’s also a selection of seasonal apple and pear ciders.
 After tasting them all, we have some time to visit the produce store and take a stroll around the magnificent grounds.

 It’s a short drive on to Dominique Portet winery, which has been operated by the same family of French descent for more than ten generations.
 Along with a tasting of a wide selection of superb wines, we enjoy a game of pétanque (pronounced ‘pet-onk’) — the French-version of bocce.
 Our tour guide ups the stakes by offering a bottle of Dominique Portet wine for the winner!

-Just across the paddock is the famous Rochford Wines estate, which is our lunch venue.
+Just across the paddock is famous Rochford Wines.
 We’re met on arrival by one of the estate’s winemakers, who introduces us to their award-winning range of drops.
 There’s plenty of time after the tasting to explore the estate, and climb the roof-top tower for the 360-degree views.